Cooperative Evasion by Translating Targets with Variable Speeds: Introduction

 \subsection{Related work}

 Since the seminal work by Isaacs in \cite{isaacs1999differential}, much has been done in the field of pursuit evasion with a lot of focus on multi-agent pursuit evasion \cite{makkapati2019optimal,girard2015proportional,selvakumar2016evasion}.
 The case of a single pursuer and 2 evaders has been extensively analyzed \cite{fuchs2010cooperative}, \cite{zemskov1997construction}.
 Protector-Prey-Predator \cite{oyler2016pursuit} and Target-Attacker-Defender differential game \cite{garcia2014cooperative} are some examples of this scenario.
 With more than two evaders, the complexity of the problem grows exponentially with number of evaders.
 The problem of successive pursuit with cooperative multiple evaders is considered in \cite{chikrii1987pursuit, shevchenko2008guaranteed, belousov2010solving} and \cite{liu2013evasion}.
-Our problem differs as the evaders are constrained to move in a fixed direction and can choose their individual speeds from a bounded interval to maximize the total intercept time.
+Our problem differs from \cite{Scott2018OptimalES,krishnamoorthy2013optimal} as the pursuer follows a fixed strategy and the evaders are constrained to move in a fixed direction and can choose their individual speeds from a bounded interval to maximize the total intercept time.
 Thus, the evasive strategies are based on the range of evader speeds.